Nonprofit Marketing Trends for 2023

 Some interesting social media channel trends to watch:

-4. Audience Segmentation is Key to High-Performing Email Appeals
+4. Audience Segmentation for High-Performing Nonprofit Email Marketing

 You know about email as one of the core ways to communicate with your audience online.
-But email marketing for nonprofits is rapidly changing, and we predict that 2023 will be the tipping point for separating the good from the bad in the nonprofit world.
+But email marketing for nonprofits is rapidly changing, and 2024 is shaping up to be the tipping point for separating good email marketing from bad in the nonprofit world.

 The driving factor: audience segmentation.
 Simply sending push emails to your entire database no longer yields results.
 After all, we now send more than 300 billion emails every day.
 Get this channel wrong, and you’ll get lost in the clutter and noise of the average email inbox.